mattiadg/FBK-Fairseq-ST/README.md

-<<<<<<< HEAD
 # FBK-fairseq

-At the [bottom](#Introduction) of this file you can find the official documentation of fairseq-py before it was modified by us for audio processing.
-The current fairseq-py offical documentation can be found [here](https://github.com/pytorch/fairseq/blob/master/README.md).
+At the [bottom](#Introduction) of this file you can find the official documentation of this fairseq-py version.

 ## Requirements and Installation
 * A [PyTorch installation](http://pytorch.org/)
 * For training new models, you'll also need an NVIDIA GPU and [NCCL](https://github.com/NVIDIA/nccl)
-* Python version 3.6
+* Python version 1.0

-Currently fairseq requires PyTorch version >= 0.4.0.
 Please follow the instructions here: https://github.com/pytorch/pytorch#installation.

 After PyTorch is installed, you can install fairseq with:

 ```
-git clone git@gitlab.com:fbk-hlt-mt/FBK-fairseq.git
+git clone git@github.com:mattiadg/FBK-Fairseq-ST.git
 cd <path to downloaded FBK-fairseq repository>

 pip install -r requirements.txt